Stephen-Tellis/home/_posts/2022-02-20-setting_up_an_ur_robot_gazebo.md

 categories: ["Robotics"]
 ---

+This article assumes you are comfortable with the bash terminal, git and ROS1(Robot Operating System).

+The first thing you will need is ROS1.
+We will definitely tackle ROS2+moveit in a future article.
-The first thing you will need for this fun trial is ROS1 (Robot Operating System).
-If you do not have it yet, have a look at my other post where I have setup a simple bash script that will install ROS for you with a single command.
+If you do not have ROS1 yet, have a look at my other post where I have setup a simple bash script that will install ROS for you with a single command.

-After making sure ROS works, just follow the steps below
+After making sure ROS works, follow the steps below

 ## Setting things up